Holocaust scholars ordered to apologize in Polish libel case - WTMJ

 The District Court in Warsaw did not, however, rule that they should be forced to pay her 100,000 zlotys ($27,000), as her lawyers had demanded.

-The case has been closely watched because it was expected to set an important precedent for independent Holocaust research.
+The case has been closely watched because it is expected to set an important precedent for independent Holocaust research.
+The ruling was not final, however, and Barbara Engelking, the author of the passage in question, said her side planned to appeal.

+Judge Ewa Jonczyk ruled that the scholars, Engelking and Jan Grabowski, must make a written apology to Leszczynska for “providing inaccurate information” that her late uncle, Edward Malinowski, robbed a Jewish woman during the war and contributed to the death of Jews hiding in a forest in Malinowo in 1943, when Poland was under German occupation.
+They were also ordered to apologize for “violating his honor.”

+The judge stressed the discrepancies in the testimony, given at different times, by the Jewish woman whose testimony was the basis of the description of Malinowski’s behavior.

 They view the case as an attempt to discredit their overall findings and discourage other researchers from investigating the truth about Polish involvement in the German mass murder of Jews.